k-box/k-box/docs/user/en/getting-started.md

 # Introduction

-In K-DMS, DMS stands for Document Management System.
+K-Box.
 It is a system meant to structure documents in an organization.

 Thanks to features such as collections or *project*, it helps organizing and